ulysses-camara/ulysses-curiosity/README.md

 )
 ```

-When `prune_unrelated_modules="infer"`, the forward flow will be interrupted past the last probed module, using the `.named_modules()` order as reference.
-This strategy should work for any model that has a deterministic and "one-dimensional" forward flow.
-If this is not working for your architecture, you can provide a list of modules where the forward flow should end prematurely, as exemplified below:
+When `prune_unrelated_modules="infer"`, the forward flow will be interrupted right after the last probed module ends its forward.
+This strategy should work for any model that has a deterministic forward flow.
+If this is not working for your architecture, you can provide a list of module names to prune, as exemplified below:

 ```python
 prober_container = curiosidade.attach_probers(